Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 Suppose we are given a sorted array of non-negative distinct integers.
 We would like to find the smallest missing non-negative element inside of the array.

 **Try implementing the algorithm below.
-Spend no more than 15 minutes on this**
+Spend no more than 15 minutes on this.
+If you get stuck, you may view a video solution in the Smallest Missing Element video featured in the playlist.**

 ##### !end-question